Tau Kappa Epsilon

 Tau Kappa Epsilon (ΤΚΕ), commonly known as ΤΚΕ or Teke, is a social college fraternity founded on January 10, 1899, at Illinois Wesleyan University.
 The organization has chapters throughout the United States and Canada, making the Fraternity an international organization.
 Since its founding in 1899, Tau Kappa Epsilon Fraternity has never had an exclusionary or discriminatory clause to prevent individuals from joining and has instead admitted members based on their "personal worth and character".
-As of fall 2022, there are 222 active ΤΚΕ chapters and colonies with over 296,000 lifetime members.
+As of spring 2024, there are 209 active ΤΚΕ chapters and colonies with over 301,000-lifetime members.

 While Tau Kappa Epsilon is primarily mentioned as a collegiate fraternity, the organization emphasizes that it is a "Fraternity for Life".
 Many chapters have active alumni associations that support philanthropic causes, mentor collegiate members, and host social events.
 Famous Teke alumni that continued their involvement with the Fraternity include NFL quarterback Terry Bradshaw, country music singer Willie Nelson, and U.S. President Ronald Reagan.